A Frequency Domain Approach to Predict Power System Transients: Learning for Dynamic Transient Predictions

-A learning-based approach finds a mapping $G$ from the space of input trajectories $\bm{s}_{in}$ to output trajectories $\bm{s}_{out}$.
-In this paper we consider parameterized models, which are typically (deep) neural networks with parameters $\theta$.
+Our goal is to find a mapping $G$ from the space of input ($\bm{s}_{in}$, $\bm{a}$, $\bm{u}_{out}$) to output trajectories $\bm{s}_{out}$.
+In this paper we consider the mapping realized through (deep) neural networks with parameters $\bm{\Phi}$.
 The prediction is then given by

-The exact form of $\theta$ depends on the structure of neural network used.
+The exact form of $\bm{\Phi}$ depends on the structure of neural network used.
+In this paper, we adopt the Fourier neural operator to learn in the frequency domain, and details will be specified later in Section~\ref{sec:Frequency}.

-Let $H$ be the batch size and $\bm{s}_{out}^{i}$ be the prediction of the $i$-th sample for $i=1,\cdots,H$.
-The weights of neural network $\theta$ are updated by back-propagation to minimize loss function $L(\theta)$ defined by the mean absolute percentage error (MAPE) between predicted trajectory and the actual trajectory~\cite{li2020fourier}
+Let $H$ be the batch size and $\hat{\bm{s}}_{out}^{i}$ be the prediction of the $i$-th sample for $i=1,\cdots,H$.
+The weights of neural network $\bm{\Phi}$ are updated by back-propagation to minimize loss function $L(\bm{\Phi})$ defined by the mean absolute percentage error (MAPE) between predicted trajectory and the actual trajectory $ L(\bm{\Phi})=\frac{1}{H}\sum_{i=1}^{H}\frac{||\hat{\bm{s}}_{out}^i-\bm{s}_{out}^{i}||_1}{||\bm{s}_{out}^{i}||_1}$~\cite{li2020fourier}.